 “I don’t know why I hesitated to order a recovery suit; the business is booming with products marketed for a variety of uses: controlling shedding, calming anxious pets, covering hot spots, preventing licking and chewing, UV protection, allergy prevention/relief, wound prevention, protection from ticks and burrs, visibility, and management of incontinence and heat cycles.” - Lisa Rodier, Whole Dog Journal (2)

 While onesies can help with all these things, not every onesie will work perfectly for each purpose.
 You’ll need to consider your dog’s needs when choosing a onesie that’s right for you.

 Related: Best Dog Coats.

 However, there are still some guidelines that can help you find the perfect onesie, no matter if it’s a recovery suit, a shedding protector, or pyjamas you are looking for.
-Here is what to think about before settling on a onesie:
+Here is what our team of independent experts ask you to think about before settling on a onesie:

 When choosing any dog garment, making sure it’s comfortable should be the number one priority.
 If the dog isn’t comfortable, they will hate their new clothes.

 To ensure comfort, getting the right fit is of utmost importance.
 Getting a onesie to fit perfectly can be kind of tricky but refer to our tips in the next section and you should be alright.